thinkcompany/think_dev-standards/content/css/index.md

 }
 ```

 Do not link to an external style sheet for hack rules unless there are major layout overrides needed to support IE7 or IE8.
-These older browser are already slow, and forcing the browser to download an additional style sheet will further impact page performance.
+These older browsers are already slow, and forcing the browser to download an additional style sheet will further impact page performance.
 If an additional style sheet is necessary, however, use conditional comments to load it only for the browsers that need it.

 ## Integration